sgrthati/Az.Implementation/AzureVPN_Setup/point_to_site.md

 ## after refreshing at Point to site,we were able to download VPN Client,download it and move it to machine,where we want to make a connection to Our network

+## download AzureVPN Client and import config in that system

+## login with Azure AD Credentials